Fred Olsen Balmoral – Xmas/New Year 2018/19 – Canaries

 Walking round, we found parks wonderfully decorated for Christmas, and stopped by the lovely Christmas market, where we just had to have a ginjinha (cherry liqueur) in a chocolate cup, followed by a Madeira wine in a chocolate cup, then another just in case.
 And perhaps another, but I can’t really remember.
 We got back to the ship and slept it off until it was time for the Captain’s Reception and Gala New Year’s Eve dinner!

-This is the one place I’d love to have spent some more time exploring.
+We’d love to have spent some more time exploring this port.
 I’ve never really understood why you’d want to be off the ship for 8am when shops don’t tend to open until 10am or so, although if you’re on a tour to Santiago de Compostela, you would need to set off quite early to make it worthwhile.
 It’s a real shame we left La Coruña so early at 1.30pm as it was a lovely place for a wander around.
 We found a very quirky café and I enjoyed a black coffee while my husband had the most delicious thick hot chocolate.
-No wonder he didn’t have room for the midnight buffet!
-Walking round, it looked like there were a lot of interesting places for lunch which hopefully we’ll try next time.